chromaxyz/reflex/docs/CHECKLIST.md

 Ask oneself:

 - [ ] Am I adding a new module or upgrading a module?
+- [ ] What is the module id of the current implementation?
+- [ ] What is the module type of the current implementation?
+- [ ] What is the module version of the current implementation?

 The new module version must **ALWAYS** be greater than the current module version.
 It is best practice to increment by `1` when updating the version for a new module.